akisblack/akisblack.github.io/README.md

 #### pnpm build

-Builds the project into the `build` folder.
+Builds the project into the `dist` folder.

 #### pnpm preview

-Runs the built project on http://localhost:3000.
+Runs the built project on http://localhost:4173.

 ---